Nightsky770/anneofgreengablesforbinders/README.md

 I have tried to adhere to Canadian usage, which incorporates elements of both British and American usage: so *colour*, *neighbour*, *centre* alongside *cozy*, *analyze*, *tire*.

-CW: colorism, use of ethnic slur "gypsy" (uncensored), implied child abuse, heroine loses both parents in back story and one parent during the narrative.
+CW: colorism, use of ethnic slur "gypsy" (uncensored), *actual literal Victorian street urchins* referred to as "London street Arabs", implied child abuse in back story, heroine loses both parents in back story and a parental figure during the narrative.

 If you are using US letter paper (8.5" x 11"), download the "letter" folder containing the signatures and print them out, double-sided, flip on short side.
 Please note that the letter version contains 19 signatures.